 Being able to play gives children the chance to explore their surroundings.
 As they explore, examine, and engage with the world around them, children are learning in a way that is positive and enjoyable.

-In depriving children of opportunities to play on their own we deprive them “of opportunities to learn how to take control of their own lives,” and in doing so, we diminish their joy, sense of self-control, chance to discover, and explore those things they love, and in so doing, increase the chance of them suffering from depression, anxiety, or other mental health issues in the future.
+In depriving children of opportunities to play on their own we deprive them “of opportunities to learn how to take control of their own lives,” and in doing so, we diminish their joy, sense of self-control, chance to discover, and explore those things they love.

 How to choose a preschool